aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/fabric-topology.md

 dc_name: < DC_Name >
 ```

-- POD Name, only used in Fabric Documentation | Optional, fallback to dc_name and then to fabric_name.
+- POD Name (optional), fallback to dc_name and then to fabric_name.
 Recommended to be common between Spines, Leafs within a POD (One l3ls topology)

 ```yaml
 pod_name: < POD_Name >